Filter by Category

 Instructor Jeanette Watts will help students explore the one step, castle walk, tango, foxtrot, Charleston, black bottom and other delights of early jazz.

 $110/person for the entire series or $25/class.
 Registration will close Sept.
-11 or one week prior to each class, or when capacity is reached.
+21 or two days prior to each class, or when capacity is reached.
 All sales are final.

 — Sept.
 23